 One type of cash value life insurance that I especially like is known as an Indexed Universal Life (IUL) policy.
 The cash value in the policy is tied to a financial index like the S&P 500, but it is not invested in the S&P 500.
 When the index is positive, the policy is credited by the amount of gain up to a certain limit - typically withing the 12-13% range.
 If the index has a negative return, the policy is credited 0%.
 No losses are possible due to market risk!

 I carry an example illustration in my briefcase for a 28 year old male contributing $500/month to an Indexed Universal Life policy and then discontinuing premiums at age 65.
 I used an assumed return rate of 6.5%.
-At age 65, he can withdraw $78,275/year for the rest of his life.
+At age 65, he can withdraw as loans $78,275/year for the rest of his life.
 If he dies at age 92, he will have taken tax free loans of $2,113,425 and his beneficiaries will still receive $348,022 as a tax free death benefit.
 His totals premiums would have totaled $384,000.
 See why I like them so much?

 Now I want to address a huge advantage that many Indexed Universal Life polices offer.
 It's not a difficult concept, nor is it easy to explain.
 So, I will refer to the example above.
 When the policy earns market credits, they are calculated on the full account value.
 Even though he received tax-free payments of $2,113,425, the market credits are calculated as if the money were still in policy.
 Technically, it is - as an account receivable.
 He's borrowing against the policy - not from the policy.
 For example, if the market credit was 5% that year, the policy would receive a credit of $2,113,425 x .05 = $105,671!
 What a benefit!